sclorg/mongodb-container/3.4/root/usr/share/container-scripts/mongodb/README.md

 ~~~~~
 - `mongo_common_args` -- contains arguments for the `mongod` server (changing
 this can break existing customization scripts, e.g. default scripts)

+- `shell_args` -- arguments to mongo shell which should be used with every `mongo`
+invocation (e.g. it's used to set parameters for SSL connection).
+Same as in
+internal scripts, `mongo_cmd` function, which uses `shell_args`, can be used.

 - `$MEMBER_ID` -- contains 'id' of the container.
 It is defined only in
 scripts for replication (`run-mongod-replication` command) and has different